wireapp/wire-server/docs/reference/user/activation.md

 ## Phone/email whitelist {#RefActivationWhitelist}

 The backend can be configured to only allow specific phone numbers or email addresses to register.

+There are two whitelisting methods:

+ - contact an external whitelisting service by HTTP
+ - use built-in whitelisting

+Both are configured by settings options in `brig.yaml`.
+If both are configured simultaneously, internal whitelisting is ignored.

+If an email address or phone number are rejected by the whitelist, `POST /activate/send` or `POST /register` will return `403 Forbidden`:

+### External whitelisting

+External whitelisting is **deprecated** and will be removed in a future version of Wire-Server.

 The following options have to be set in `brig.yaml`:

 ```yaml
 optSettings: